Arpit-Avasarmol/Sentiment-Analysis-Using-Bert/README.md

 **Repository Structure**

 Source Code Files: Includes ipynb file for dataset preprocessing, model development, and evaluation.
+Dataset: apps.csv contains the apps for which we have collected the data, and reviews.csv is our final dataset we got after scrapping.
 README.md: Detailed documentation describing the project, dataset creation process, model training, evaluation, and deployment instructions.

 **Screenshots**: